GautamDeepak/EMM/EMM_Prac_06.md

 ![Figure 1.
 NT roi](Prac06/coverlossgain.png)

 4. The display now looks similar to what we imagined.
 We have green pixel representing the tree cover in 2000, red pixel representing forest loss and blue the forest gain.
-Have a think about what this represent.

-*Question:* Imagine you are looking at an area/pixel representing commercial pine plantation.
+*Question:* Imagine you are looking at an area/pixel representing a commercial pine plantation.
 The plants are planted, grown, and then harvested every 15-20 years.
 The area/pixel had lush pine forest back in 2000.
-The stock was harvested in 2010 and planted with new batch in 2012 resulting in again lush pine forest last year.
-Have a careful think about what that pixel/area would look like in above image?
+The stock was harvested in 2010 and planted with a new batch in 2012 resulting in again lush pine forest last year.
+Have a careful think about what that pixel/area would look like in the above image?
 Why?

 ## 3. Charting the yearly forest loss
 An important thing about the Hansen dataset is that for each loss pixel, the dataset also records when the loss has happened.
-This means, although this dataset is not an “imagecollection”, we can chart the yearly loss particularly due to the record of loss year.
-Each pixel in the lossYear band contains values from 1 to 20 indicating the year in which the loss has occured: 1=2001, 20=2020.
+This means, although this dataset is not an “imageCollection”, we can chart the yearly loss particularly due to the record of loss year.
+Each pixel in the “lossyear” band contains values from 1 to 20 indicating the year in which the loss has occurred: 1=2001, 20=2020.
 How would you know this? - read the description under the bands.

 1. To chart the yearly forest loss, let us first start by defining our region of interest (roi).
-So far, we used a point or a polygon tool to draw simpler rois.
-Here we will use roi from existing country dataset LSIB (large-scale international boundary polygons, simplified).
-Created in 2017, the LSIB dataset basically stores the simplified boundary of all the countries in the world.
+So far, we have used a point or a polygon tool to draw simpler rois.
+Here we will use roi from the existing country dataset LSIB (large-scale international boundary polygons, simplified).
+Created in 2017, the LSIB dataset stores the simplified boundary of all the countries in the world.
 Search for and import the "LSIB 2017: Large Scale International Boundary Polygons, Simplified" and rename the default "table" to "countries".
-Or alternatively, use the script below to import the dataset.
+Alternatively, use the script below to import the dataset.

 ```JavaScript
 // Load country boundaries from LSIB.
 var countries = ee.FeatureCollection('USDOS/LSIB_SIMPLE/2017');
 ```

 2. Have a read the description of the dataset.
-From the "table scheme" tab you will note that every country is coded using "Two-letter FIPS country code" - complete list of codes found [here](https://en.wikipedia.org/wiki/List_of_FIPS_country_codes).
+From the "table scheme" tab you will note that every country is coded using "Two-letter FIPS country code" - a complete list of codes found [here](https://en.wikipedia.org/wiki/List_of_FIPS_country_codes).
 What is the code used to represent Australia?
-Use the code to filter and extract the boundary of Australia - or any other countries.
+Use the code to filter and extract the boundary of Australia - or any other country.

 ```JavaScript
 // Get a feature collection with just the Australia feature.
 Country codes here: https://en.wikipedia.org/wiki/List_of_FIPS_country_codes
 var roi = countries.filter(ee.Filter.eq('country_co', 'AS'));
 ```

 3. Great.
-You have obtained the simplified boundary roi representig whole australia.
+You have obtained the simplified boundary roi representing the whole of Australia.
 You can simply view the roi by using Map.addLayer command.

 ```JavaScript
 // View the roi in the mapping pane